 Help!
 I've found an injured or orphaned animal!
 What do I do?

 From a safe distance, take a photo of the animal in distress.
-This will allow us to deduce important information such as species, age, and cause of distress.
+This will allow us to deduce important information such as species, age, and the animal's condition.
 It is very important to remain with the animal once you have taken the photos.
 This will ensure the animal does not wander off or have any more harm come to it.

 Call our wildlife hotline at (516) 674-0982.
 We will collect important information from you, gather details about the situation, and instruct you to send us the photos you have taken.